gd32/covid_sn_app/app/microsim.md

 Each population is seeded with 10 infections at the start of the simulation.
 You should be able to see people passing through the 4 stages of the SEIR model (susceptible, infected, exposed, and recovered).

+---

+#### Note: Simulation performance may be affected if too many users are currently accessing the app.
+Please use the [mirror](link) if you notice the simulation being particularly slow or if the animation is not playing smoothly.
+Alternatively, wait a few moments and try to run your simulation again.